Skip to content

 Document actions:

-• Run a script will run a JavaScript or AppleScript before exporting – e.g., one of the other scripts from this section.
+• Run a script: Executes a JavaScript or AppleScript before export – e.g., one of the other scripts from this sectio. ;)

 Output options:

-• Add a suffix: This string will be appended to the name of the exported files.
+• Add a suffix: Appends this text to the exported file names.

-• Sort files into subfolders by date: Files will be exported in a subfolder named MM.DD (current month/day).
+• Sort files into subfolders by date: Creates subfolders named MM.DD (current month/day) and sorts files accordingly.

-• Overwrite existing files: The files will be overwritten if the destination is the same.
-If unchecked, the files will get unique names by incrementing their index – for example, we'll export as Document_preview3.pdf if there is already a Document_preview2.pdf in the export folder or its subfolders.
+• Overwrite existing files: Overwrites files with matching names if saved to the same location.
+If unchecked, files will get unique names with incremented numbers – for example, if Document_LowRes2.pdf exists anywhere in the export folder or its subfolders, the new file will be named Document_LowRes3.pdf.

 Source update: